Notre Dame School of Architecture: Walsh Family Hall of Architecture

-Other
+Furniture Design concentration and UND

-West Lake Hall, which opened in the fall of 2012, is located on the Western edge of campus and holds the School's woodshop.
-Classes for the Furniture Design and Architecture and the Building Arts Concentrations are held there.
-The building contains a second shop and studio area for the Industrial Design section of the Department of Art, Art History, & Design at the University of Notre Dame.
+West Lake Hall, which opened in the fall of 2012, is located on the west edge of campus and holds the School's woodshop.
+Classes for the Furniture Design concentration were held there until the Walsh Family Hall of Architecture was built.

 The university also maintains a Global Gateway in Rome, Italy, with two locations in the historic city center.
 Included in the building is considerable room for the School's Rome Studies Program, as well as space for other study-abroad students, Notre Dame International, the Notre Dame Club of Italy, and various academic conferences.
 From 1986 to 2013, the School of Architecture had a building located on Via Monterone, which consisted of parts of two Roman palazzi.
 Facilities include studio space for approximately 50–55 students, offices for faculty and staff, an auditorium/meeting room, a small library, a computer cluster, and a student kitchen and dining area.
 Students live nearby in a hotel just off of Campo de' Fiori.
 The year-long Rome program was founded in 1969 by the late Frank Montana and is now a requirement for all third-year architecture students.